TeamLumi/luminescent-team/docs/faq.md

 ### Does PkHax work with this romhack?

 No. We have a custom branch that will, [which you can click here to find](https://github.com/hp3721/PKHeX-Luminescent/releases/).
-However, it does not work with release 2.0.1 beta yet.
+However, it does not work with releases after 2.0.1 beta yet.

 ### So I have to grind everything out?

 Not really.
-This mod gives an "infinite Rare Candies" item at the Trainer School, there's an EV trainer to fight in Solaceon Daycare, and other sorts of editing can be attempted through use of [Imposter's Ordeal](https://github.com/Nifyr/Imposters-Ordeal/).
+This mod gives an "infinite Rare Candies" item at the Trainer School, there's an EV trainer to fight in Solaceon Daycare, hyper-training is available in Jubilife and no longer level locked, and other sorts of editing can be attempted through use of [Imposter's Ordeal](https://github.com/Nifyr/Imposters-Ordeal/).

 ### When will the next version release?